-The FY22 TERP TRA is intended to support translational research that will accelerate the movement of promising ideas in toxic exposure research into clinical applications including health care products, interventions, technologies, and/or clinical practice guidelines.
+The FY23 TERP TRA is intended to support translational research that will accelerate the movement of promising ideas in military-related toxic exposure research into clinical applications, including health care products, interventions, technologies, and/or clinical practice guidelines.
 Translational research may be defined as an integration of basic science and clinical observations.
 New Approach Methodologies may also be used.
 The ultimate goal of translational research is to move a concept or observation forward into clinical application that is relevant to active-duty Service Members, Veterans, other military beneficiaries, and/or the American public.
 Applications should provide evidence for the reciprocal transfer of information between basic and clinical science or vice versa in developing and implementing the research plan.

-• Required Pre-Application Submission Deadline: November 3, 2022
+• Required Pre-Application Submission Deadline: Sep.
+13, 2023

-• Application Submission Deadline: December 1, 2022
+• Application Submission Deadline: Oct.
+4, 2023